AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 ## Why attack-based testing is incomplete

+Why does the second outcome fail to prove robustness?
+Within
+$S_p(x_0,\epsilon)$,
-Why can the second outcome not prove robustness?
-Within $S_p(x_0,\epsilon)$, each of the $d$ pixel values may vary, and those choices combine.
+each of the $d$ pixel values may vary, and those choices combine.
 A
 $224\times224$ RGB input has three color values at every pixel, so
 $d=224\cdot224\cdot3=150{,}528$.
 In the real-valued model, the set contains infinitely many points.
-A digital system has only finitely many pixel values, but still far too many arrays to enumerate.
+A digital system has only finitely many pixel values, yet it still has far too many arrays to enumerate.

 A stronger attack may find an adversarial input that an earlier attack missed.
-If an attack finds no counterexample, none of the inputs it examined violated the property, but every unexamined input in $S_p(x_0,\epsilon)$ remains unresolved.
-Running more attacks may examine more inputs and strengthen the empirical evidence.
-It does not establish the desired claim that no input in
+If an attack finds no counterexample, none of the inputs it examined violated the property, while every unexamined input in $S_p(x_0,\epsilon)$ remains unresolved.
+Running more attacks can examine more inputs and strengthen the empirical evidence.
+It still does not establish that no input in
 $S_p(x_0,\epsilon)$ violates the property.
-The difference is coverage:
+The decisive difference is coverage:
 **examined inputs** versus **all allowed inputs**.

 ## Certification covers every allowed input